jon-heard/obsidian-inline-scripts/README.md

     2. Review the console contents for a clue as to what is going wrong with the shortcut.
     3. Try typing out the shortcut while the console is open to see if an error is generated.
 You can review the error message to help discover what's wrong.

-## HOW-TO: Create a new text-entry shortcut-file
+## HOW-TO: Create a new shortcut-file
 This HOW-TO assumes that you have read and understood `HOW-TO: Define a new text-entry shortcut`, and are at least aware that `HOW-TO: Add a text-entry shortcut-file to a vault` shows how to setup an existing shortcut-file.

 A shortcut-file contains multiple shortcuts.
 Each shortcut contains a Test string and an Expansion string.
 A shortcut-file will typically bundle collections of shortcuts that work toward a common goal, such as particular functionality (saving & loading) or particular systems (the Mythic RPG system).